 7.MS-ETS3-1(MA).
 Explain the function of a communication system and the role of its components, including a source, encoder, transmitter, receiver, decoder, and storage.

 7.MS-ETS3-2(MA).
-Compare the benefits and drawbacks of four different communication systems: radio, television, print, and internet.
+Compare the benefits and drawbacks of different communication systems.

-Clarification Statement:
+Clarification Statements:

+Examples of communications systems can include radio, television, print, and internet.

-Examples can include speed of communication, distance or range, number of people reached, audio only vs. audio and visual, and one-way vs. two-way communication.
+Examples of benefits and drawbacks can include speed of communication, distance or range, number of people reached, audio only vs. audio and visual, and one-way vs. two-way communication.

 7.MS-ETS3-3(MA).
 Research and communicate information about how transportation systems are designed to move people and goods using a variety of vehicles and devices.
 Identify and describe subsystems of a transportation vehicle, including structural, propulsion, guidance, suspension, and control subsystems.